LUXROBO/pymodi/CONTRIBUTING.md

    Name the pull request based on the default PR templates.
 Choose either of the templates based on the type of your contribution.

-9. It's done.
+9. Congratulations!
 You made a meaningful contribution to PyMODI.

 <p align="center">
     <img src="https://github.com/k2sebeom/pymodi/blob/feature/refactor-contribution-guideline/docs/_static/img/modi_thank.JPG" alt="thanks" width=300, height=180>